 - Build and Decoupage a Medicine Cabinet

-You might also be interested in my new craft category – Craft Rehab – where I just posted a tutorial and video for this remote control holder I made hubs for his mancave.
-You can find it here.
+You might also be interested in our new craft category – Craft Rehab – where we just posted a tutorial and video for this duct tape portrait which you can find here.